-No specific issues have been highlighted through the work undertaken by Internal Audit during 2010/11.
+No specific issues have been highlighted through the work undertaken by Internal Audit during 2011/12 (to date).

-For easy reference, performance against 2 key performance indicators for the service is set out in graphical form in Appendices 1 (% of draft reports issued within timeliness target) and 2 (% of audit recommendations agreed by management).
+For easy reference, performance against 2 key performance indicators for the service is set out in graphical form in Appendix 1 (% of draft reports issued within timeliness target) and Appendix 2 (% of audit recommendations agreed by management).
 The proportion of agreed management actions found to have been implemented is also shown graphically in Appendix 3.